-Traditionally, low intensity steady-state (LISS) cardio has been seen as the ultimate ‘fat burning’ exercise.
-This is due to the fact that whilst performing low-intensity exercise such as walking, jogging, or cycling, the preferred fuel (substrate) for the body is fat (Crampes et al, 1985).
+Traditionally, low intensity steady-state (LISS) cardio has been seen as the ultimate ‘fat-burning’ exercise.
+This is due to the fact that whilst performing a low-intensity exercise such as walking, jogging, or cycling, the preferred fuel (substrate) for the body is fat (Crampes et al, 1985).

 People make the mistake of “focusing on stored fuel usage during training instead of focusing on optimally partitioning exogenous fuel for maximal lipolytic effect around the clock” (Aragon, 2006).
 Put another way, if you are not in a consistent energy deficit, you will not burn stored body fat, regardless of how much cardio you do.

 Studies have since shown that “the effect of regular aerobic exercise on body fat is negligible” and that perhaps High-Intensity Interval Training (HIIT) may be of more benefit (Boutcher, 2011).
 HIIT has been touted as a revolutionary way of burning fat in a fraction of the time.
 So rather than jogging on a treadmill for hours on end, why not just do several sets of sprints such as on a prowler that may take only 15 minutes to complete?

 Indeed, studies have found the high-intensity nature of interval training to produce greater excess post-exercise oxygen consumption (EPOC) than LISS, indicating that it may be a more effective modality for increasing total daily energy expenditure (Greer, et al, 2015).